Varprox/varprox/sphinx/source/index.rst

 The Package varprox is designed for solving penalized separable non-linear least squares problems.
 It extends the standard variable projection method by adding regularization on the non-linear variable.
-More details can be found in the `documentation <https://varprox.github.io/varprox/>`_.
+More details can be found in the `documentation <https://varprox.github.io/varprox/>`_ et references :cite:p:`Richard-2023-TPMS`, :cite:p:`Marmin-2025-InvProb`

 Package features
 ================